TAbdiukov/TAbdiukov.github.io/content/post/2023-12-18-motorola-backflip-cfw/index.md

 ---

 ![Vibrant](vibrant-backflip.jpg)
+Motorola Backflip is actually the first Android smartphone released on AT&T network, released in 2010.

-With many shattered guides, I unified this helpful information.
+With many shattered guides about Backflip, aka MB300, I consolidated this information.

 ## Prerequisites
 * Windows 7+ computer